 Unlike endocannabinoids, CBD does not bind directly to the ECS’s receptors.
 Instead, CBD acts as a reuptake inhibitor and an allosteric modulator.

 - A reuptake inhibitor is a compound that stops the breakdown or re-entry of endocannabinoids into the cells.
-As a reuptake inhibitor, CBD can maintain high concentrations of molecules that aid in frame of mind, inflammation and pain.
+As a reuptake inhibitor, CBD can maintain high concentrations of molecules that are related to a number of important health processes.
 For example, CBD stops the anandamide from entering the cells.
-Typically, anandamide is quickly broken down by FAAH (fatty acid amide hydrolase) within the cells, but because of CBD there is more anandamide in the synapses which decreases pain and enhances state of mind.
+Typically, anandamide is quickly broken down by FAAH (fatty acid amide hydrolase) within the cells, but because of CBD there is more anandamide in the synapses which may help increase calm and relaxation.

 - An allosteric modulator is something that changes the shape of a receptor in order to make that receptor send a different signal to the nerves.
 For instance, CBD reduces anxiety by changing the shape of the GABA-A receptor which enhances the natural calming effect of GABA.

 The first part of learning about this therapeutic compound may be understanding the answer to the question “what does CBD stand for,” but there’s much more to discover about this cannabinoid.
 When it comes to buying CBD, you have to be sure you’re shopping with a trustworthy brand.
 At Hemp Bombs, our priority is bringing you high quality products for health and wellness starting with the Hemp plant, continuing with our in-house manufacturing and ending with our attentive customer service representatives.
-All our products are lab tested and we publish the results right here on our site.
-Want to try CBD for yourself?
-Shop our sample CBD bundle which allows you to try a range of our products without breaking the bank.
+Our